bafawaz/SI-507-final/README.md

 requests\
 numpy

-You will also need to have access to the internet.
+You also need to have access to the internet.

+That's it!